onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 to define/simulate/certify system assets as well as their associated processes and policies.
 Each asset is categorized into one of four asset groups:
 Resource, Services, Products, or Offers.
-SDC also supports TOSCA1.3 List type definition in Dublin release which provides the ability to design complicated service descriptor.
+SDC also supports TOSCA1.3 List type definition which provides the ability to design complicated service descriptor.

 The SDC environment supports diverse users via common services and utilities.